curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 Note that exporting your key in unencrypted format is NOT supported.

 Keys are stored under `<DATADIR>/keys`.
 Make sure you backup your keys regularly!
+See [DATADIR backup & restore](https://github.com/ethereum/go-ethereum/wiki/Backup-&-restore) for more information.

 It is safe to transfer the entire directory or the individual keys therein between ethereum nodes.